-Arthritis in the neck — how it develops
+How arthritis in the neck develops

+Usually, when we think of arthritis, we think about the joints in the hands or fingers becoming stiff and painful to move or the hip and knee joints that continually move with almost every daily activity.
 However, perhaps one of the most common places for arthritis to occur is in the spine, particularly in the neck or lower back.
-From the neck to the lower back, the spine is composed of a series of joints that are highly prone to deterioration over time, and many individuals experience osteoarthritis (arthritis of the spine) in the cervical (neck) and lumbar (lower back) regions as they get older.
+From the neck to the lower back, the spine is composed of a series of joints that are highly prone to deterioration over time, and many individuals experience osteoarthritis, also called arthritis of the spine, in the cervical (neck) and lumbar (lower back) regions as they get older.

 Symptoms of arthritis in the neck

 In addition to the discomfort of mechanical symptoms like joint stiffness and limited mobility, arthritis in the neck can lead to neurological symptoms.
-If the cartilage wears down to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or the spinal cord.
+If the cartilage wears down to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or spinal cord.

 - Muscle weakness

 Surgery for osteoarthritis in the spine is rarely necessary and is generally reserved for patients whose conditions are severe and debilitating.
-However, if you have tried several months of conservative treatment and you are still suffering, you may be a candidate for Laser Spine Institute’s minimally invasive spine surgery.
+However, if you have tried several weeks or months of conservative treatment and you are still suffering, you may be a candidate for Laser Spine Institute’s minimally invasive spine surgery.
 Our procedures give patients a safer and effective alternative to traditional open neck or back surgery by reducing the risk of complication and shortening the recovery time.^